Kamo Shrines

 Google Maps

 Shimogamo Shrine is a 15-minute walk from Demachi-Yanagi Station on the Keihan Line.
-You can also take Kyoto City Bus number 4 to Shimogamojinja-mae bus stop (5 minutes, 230 yen).
+Alternatively, you can take Kyoto City Bus number 4 to the Shimogamojinja-mae bus stop (5 minutes, 230 yen).

-Kamigamo Shrine is 30 minutes from Demachi-Yanagi Station or Shimogamo Shrine by bus number 4 (230 yen), stopping at Kamigamojinja-mae.
-Alternatively, walk 15 minutes from Kitayama Station on the Karasuma Subway Line.
+Kamigamo Shrine can be reached in about 30 minutes from Demachi-Yanagi Station or Shimogamo Shrine by taking bus number 4 (230 yen) to the Kamigamojinja-mae bus stop.
+Alternatively, it's a 15-minute walk from Kitayama Station on the Karasuma Subway Line.

 Resources